SharonAb2/ai-startup-website/README.md

-# PART 2: Simulating Tom and Jerry's Work
+# Simulating Tom and Jerry's Work
 ## `This guide will walk you through the basics of using GitHub, including navigating a project directory, creating branches, making changes, and collaborating with others.
 We'll simulate workflows for two contributors, Tom and Jerry`

 # Navigating the Project Directory and Checking Branches: